Reserves & Digital Services

 Instructional staff should email the list of film titles needed for course reserves to our Reserves staff, including as much information about the film as possible.
 The Library will try to purchase any titles we do not own, and will usually only purchases one copy of any film.

 The Library has recently begun to stream video course reserves and provide access to them through Moodle upon request.
 Should instructional staff wish to stream videos, the title will also be placed on general reserve.
 In general, please allow two weeks for titles to be prepared for streaming.
-If you interested in offering streaming video reserves in your course, please contact the Digital Initiatives Group (610-690-5733).
+If you interested in offering streaming video reserves in your course, please contact a librarian.